I don't aim to be comprehensive (there are far too many tools available), but just to suggest some starting points.

 Things to know

-Both Perplexity and Copilot search the web and summarize the results.
+Most AI models now can search the web and summarize the results.

 They link to the sources so you can easily find the most relevant websites for your search.